 c) There are also things we do together:

 We pray – not only in services, small groups and prayer meetings, but individually in response to prayer requests that are made known in a prayer network to which many members belong.

 We welcome prayer requests (contact 0191 281 4676 Monday to Friday 10.00am to 12.00 noon, please leave a message outside these hours).

-Sometimes it is money.
-Some of it comes from our common budget and the distribution is decided by all members together in Church Meeting.
+We give money, some from our common budget and the distribution is decided by all members together in Church Meeting.
 The emphasis is on local projects and those with whom we have some personal connection.
-We also raise money through occasional appeals.
+We also raise money through appeals.
 Prominent among these are our collections for the “Commitment for Life” programme of the United Reformed Church.
 Through this we support projects of Christian Aid and take a particular interest in work in Bangladesh.